SejongSpic/Spic-server/README.md

 # memOCR #

-memOCR is server side for education mobile application in Samsung membership mini project.
+memOCR is server side for education mobile application for intensive Programming Design class.
+This project is latest version final term.